liamwalsh1980/Milestone-Project-1/README.md

 ### Features Left to Implement
 * A dedicated page for media clips would be good to implement.
 Adding the page would be quick, however, it would take time researching appropriate clips to include.
-* Further advice articles on the resources page would be good to have, however, this would take some time to complete as the content would need be relevant to the website aims and structure layout.
+* Further advice and ideas on the resources page would be good to have, however, this would take some time to complete as the content would need be relevant to the website aims and structure layout.
 * I considered a blog page however, I felt that at this stage the website would need to be running for a while with plenty of subscribers before a blog can be added.
 * I also considered a live chat option for parents to talk to each other and share ideas.
 However, the website would need to more established first and at this stage in the course I feel that I don't have the skillset to implement this yet.
 * To lead on from the live chat idea, I would like to make sure that there is some level of security and understand the responsibilities of offering a secure website with a live chat feature.